-Australian Technology Park (ATP) Eveleigh, once the site of Australia’s largest steam locomotive workshop is now managed by Australian Technology Park Sydney Ltd (ATPSL) as a centre for technology, communications and science.
+Australian Technology Park (ATP), once the site of Eveleigh Railyards -- Australia’s largest steam locomotive workshop -- is now managed by Australian Technology Park Sydney Ltd (ATPSL) as a centre for technology, communications and science.

 ATPSL runs a Heritage Volunteer program where participants play an integral role in maintaining and promoting the Park’s heritage.
 ATPSL are looking for people with a passionate interest in Australia’s industrial past to join a committed team of part-time-volunteers.

 ATP Heritage Volunteers add significant value to the Park by: